Keep tubing organized

 Home Oxygen Guide • Tangle Prevention

-The best way to prevent oxygen tubing from tangling is to keep tubing organized, avoid excess length when possible, and use a retractable oxygen tubing management system that helps control loose tubing throughout the day.
+The best way to keep oxygen tubing from tangling is to control excess slack, route tubing along clear paths, reduce twisting at connection points, and use a retractable oxygen tubing reel or oxygen tubing management system when long tubing is needed.

 Tangled oxygen tubing can create daily frustration, make the home feel cluttered, and force users or caregivers to constantly stop and readjust the line.
 A better setup starts with practical prevention methods that make tubing easier to manage from the beginning.